 How much to exercise each week?
 Dr Chia advises sticking to regular exercise sessions for maximum effect — at least thrice a week for a total of 150 minutes, with preferably “no more than two consecutive days between each session of moderate-intensity”.

 He also suggests a combination of aerobic activity and resistance training for an all-rounded workout.

 Related: Shake Up Old Habits to Stub Out

-If you have recently started an exercise regime and are on medication that increases the risk of hypoglycaemia (low blood sugar) or have blood glucose levels that can change quickly, bring along a sports drink or 15 to 20 grams of fast-acting carbohydrates (such as glucose tablets) when you work out, so you can correct your sugar level quickly should it fall.
-Wait 15 to 20 minutes and check your blood glucose again.
+If you have recently started an exercise regimen and are on medication that increases the risk of hypoglycaemia (low blood sugar) or have blood glucose levels that can change quickly, bring along a sports drink or 15 to 20 grams of fast-acting carbohydrates (such as glucose tablets) when you work out, so you can correct your sugar level quickly should it fall.
+Wait 15 to 20 minutes and check your blood sugar level again.

 If you still experience light-headedness, shakiness, hunger or confusion — all signs of hypoglycaemia — repeat the treatment.

 Remember to eat within 30 minutes to two hours of finishing your workout and don’t skip meals, as doing so will increase the chances of low blood glucose occurring.

 Related: Healthy Baking Tips for Healthy Baked Treats

 If you find yourself saying “I’m too busy to exercise”, Dr Chia has this advice for you: “Make time to exercise to control your diabetes.
 On top of that, increasing daily movement — for example your step count — is to be encouraged.”

 Download the HealthHub app on